Wolap/Wolap/README.md

 - :bulb: Currently learning web languages

+- :dizzy: Play games

+- :loud_sound: Know how to speak English and of course French

-- :beers: *Trying to be productive*
+- :beers: *Try to be productive*

 &nbsp;